The Fulbright African Senior Research Scholar Program (ASRSP)

 Proposals for clinical medical research involving physician training, patient care and contact cannot be approved under the Fulbright Program.

 Applicants must have sufficient English proficiency to carry out their research projects and collaborate effectively with colleagues.
-TOEFL exams are not required, but Posts may choose to institute local English language testing, if necessary, to evaluate applicants’ language skills.
+TOEFL exams are not required.

 Applicants must be in good health.
 Successful candidates will be asked to submit a Medical History and Examination Report.